Optimize Your Language Learning – Limit Passive Learning Activities

 Science is very clear about passive learning.

-It was proven long time ago that passive learning has very little effect on whether information is later recalled from long-term memory (Craik & Watkins, 1973).
+It was proven a long time ago that passive learning has a very little effect on whether the information is later recalled from long-term memory (Craik & Watkins, 1973).

 Many other studies have managed to successfully replicate the results of the aforementioned research.

 Take a look at the pyramid of effective learning.

 There is a good reason why learning and listening are at the absolute bottom of retention rates.